fyrepaw13/ctf_writeups/b01lersCTF2024/arm-and-a-leg/README.md

 This was the first time I faced a challenge that was using aarch64 architecture.
 Unfortunately, I wasn't able to solve this during the CTF but I read the writeups and was able to try it myself.

+NOTE : The solve script is the official writeup from the author.
+This is just my attempt at explaining how to solve this challenge

 To be able solve this challenge, we first must set up the environment for the challenge.

 ## Setup